Pana (song)

-"Pana" is a song recorded by Nigerian singer-songwriter Tekno, which was released in July 22, 2016, by Made Men Music Group, it was written by Tekno and produced by Krizbeatz.
+"Pana" is a song recorded by Nigerian singer-songwriter Tekno.
+Written by the singer and produced by Krizbeatz, the song was released by Made Men Music Group on 22 July 2016.

-The song received mostly positive reviews from music critics and tops the MTV Base's hottest track of 2016 at number 2, it also debuted at the top 10 Soundcity TV count down.
+It received mostly positive reviews from music critics and was ranked second on MTV Base's list of "Hottest track of 2016".
+"Pana" also made Soundcity TV's Top Ten count down.

-"Pana" won song of the year award at the 2016 Soundcity MVP Awards Festival and was nominated at the 2017 Nigeria Entertainment Awards for Best Single of the year.
+It won Song of the Year at the 2016 Soundcity MVP Awards Festival and was nominated for Best Single of the Year at the 2017 Nigeria Entertainment Awards.

 Background and reception

 Krizbeatz revealed that the beat produced for "Pana" was not originally for Tekno.
 The song is characterized as an Afropop song with elements of R&B.